sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

 var userAgent = new SIPUserAgent();
 ````

-**Step 2:** The `userAgent ` will be able to place a call and get exchange `RTP` media packets that contain audio and video payloads but it does not know what to do with them.
-The next line creates a Windows media end point that can obtain audio samples from a microphone and the reverse of playing received audio `RTP` samples on a speaker.
-For non-Windows platforms it is possible to use a different class as long as it implements the [IAudioSource](https://github.com/sipsorcery/SIPSorceryMedia.Abstractions/blob/a7fbd2e069ed3ca3925644ff80dd1ad8b47c5804/src/V1/MediaEndPoints.cs#L83) and [IAudioSink](https://github.com/sipsorcery/SIPSorceryMedia.Abstractions/blob/a7fbd2e069ed3ca3925644ff80dd1ad8b47c5804/src/V1/MediaEndPoints.cs#L112) interfaces.
+**Step 2:** The `userAgent ` will be able to place a call and exchange `RTP` audio and video but it does not know what to do with them.
+The next line creates a `Windows` media end point that can obtain audio samples from a microphone and play received audio on a speaker.
+For non-`Windows` platforms it is possible to use a different class as long as it implements the [IAudioSource](https://github.com/sipsorcery/SIPSorceryMedia.Abstractions/blob/a7fbd2e069ed3ca3925644ff80dd1ad8b47c5804/src/V1/MediaEndPoints.cs#L83) and [IAudioSink](https://github.com/sipsorcery/SIPSorceryMedia.Abstractions/blob/a7fbd2e069ed3ca3925644ff80dd1ad8b47c5804/src/V1/MediaEndPoints.cs#L112) interfaces.

 ````csharp
 var winAudioEndPoint = new WindowsAudioEndPoint(new AudioEncoder());